snuq/Snu-Photo-Manager/Readme.md

 * Simple and advanced filters: sharpen, soften, vignette, edge blur.
 * Noise reduction: Despeckle, edge-preserve blur, non-local means denoise.
 * Image edits: rotate (and straighten), crop, image border overlays (frames).
-* All editing features apply to videos as well.
+* All editing features can apply to videos as well.
-* Video conversions (reencoding using presets).
+* Video conversion, simple with presets, or use the video editing screen to tweak settings or batch process videos.
 * Collage creation from any number of photos.
 * Exporting with watermarks and resizing, export to a folder or FTP.